-Christopher Malley - Chief Financial Officer & Company Secretary (appointed on 6 February 2019)
+Christopher Malley - Chief Financial Officer & Company Secretary

 2. Remuneration strategy

 The quality of Nick Scali Limited's directors and executives is a major factor in the overall performance of the consolidated entity.
 To this end, the consolidated entity believes that an appropriately structured remuneration strategy underpins a performance based culture which in turn drives shareholder returns.
 The remuneration strategy is designed to attract and retain high quality and committed non-executive directors and employees.